abhiarya-uvic/Priv/Ass2.md

   15. Are there any known inconsistencies to the system documented in AD? </br>
   </td>

+  <td>Project Leads</td>

   <td>Positive answers are expected and the respondets must be able to identify places and elements in the AD which can justify their response to support results.</td>

-  <td>&&</td>

   <td>Logical and</td>